neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 After defining a publication on the source database, you need to define a subscription on your Neon destination database.

-1. Create the subscription using the using a `CREATE SUBSCRIPTION` statement.
+1. Create the subscription using the using a `CREATE SUBSCRIPTION` statement:

    ```sql
    CREATE SUBSCRIPTION my_subscription